The 2024 election and your retirement: How to stay financially prepared regardless of who wins

 You might be tempted to abandon your investment and retirement plan if your preferred candidate doesn’t win.
 Don’t do it, experts say.

 “Elections are always fun.
-Everyone has an opinion, but this should not change your retirement goals,” says Azoury.
+Everyone has an opinion, but this should not change your retirement goals,” Azoury said.
 “These goals should be set based on your lifestyle, assets, income and what activities you plan to do in retirement.”

-“The one thing I would refrain from doing with your nest egg is selling it all and going straight to cash,” says Primavera.
+“The one thing I would refrain from doing with your nest egg is selling it all and going straight to cash,” Primavera said.
 If you need to reduce risk, do so methodically.
-“Instead of a knee-jerk reaction and pulling everything out of the market, reduce your market exposure with a periodic rebalancing of your portfolio to a more risk-averse strategy,” he says.
+“Instead of a knee-jerk reaction and pulling everything out of the market, reduce your market exposure with a periodic rebalancing of your portfolio to a more risk-averse strategy.”

 What you can do: Stick to the investment plan that meets your long-term needs, don’t sweat the short-term noise, and, above all, avoid costly, emotional reactions when investing.
-The economy and stock market have performed well under Republican and Democratic administrations, and in particular under both Trump and President Joe Biden, as shown in this Bankrate comparison.
+The economy and stock market have performed well under Republican and Democratic administrations.

 Bottom line